KoStard/HermesCLI/docs/workflow_specification.md

 Properties:
 - `type`: "map"
 - `iterable`: The name of the global context variable containing the iterable
-- `task`: The subtask configuration to apply to each item
+- `task`: The subtask configuration to apply to each item.
+Without Id.

 Example: